 Address - 301 Van Ness Avenue at Grove Street, San Francisco, CA.

 The SF Ballet Box Office is located in the lobby of the War Memorial Opera House at 301 Van Ness Avenue (at Grove Street).
-Visa, MasterCard, and cash are accepted.
-There is no handling fee for purchases made in person at the Box Office.
+Visa, MasterCard, American Express, and cash are accepted.
+There is no handling fee for single ticket purchases made in person at the Box Office.

-Ballet Shop - The Ballet Shop is open one hour before each performance, during intermissions and after weekend matinees.
+Ballet Shop - The Ballet Shop is open one hour before and after each performance and during intermissions and after weekend matinees.
 A Ballet Shop pass is also available at the Box Office to non-ticket holders who wish to purchase merchandise.

 Check room is located on the North and South side of the Lobby level.